Diffusers

 In short

-Diffusers — State-of-the-art diffusion models for image, video, and audio generation in PyTorch.
-Best for AI researchers experimenting with diffusion model architectures, ML engineers needing a flexible, scriptable pipeline for image/video/audio generation, Hobbyist developers fine-tuning Stable Diffusion with LoRA.
+Diffusers — Open-source Python library for generating images, video, and audio with diffusion models.
+Best for AI researchers experimenting with diffusion model architectures, ML engineers needing a scriptable pipeline for generation, Hobbyists fine-tuning Stable Diffusion with LoRA on their GPUs.
 Free to use.

 What's new in Diffusers